rgarcia24/BitcoinSMS/README.md

 Very simple script that sends updates of bitcoin prices every 24hrs with python

 # Usage
-Make sure you change the access tokens and numbers in the bitcoin.py file
+Make sure you change the access tokens and numbers in the bitcoin.py file and that you have a twilio account
 ```
 pip install -r requirements.txt
 ```